Spidey and His Amazing Friends: Development

 Marvel Animation announced its first preschool series Spidey and His Amazing Friends in August 2019.
 Disney Jr. renewed the series for a second season in August 2021.
 On June 15, 2022, Disney Jr. renewed the series for a third season.
 Marvel Studios Animation took over production of the series starting with season 2.
-On June 13, 2023, Disney Jr. renewed the series for a fourth season.
-On February 27, 2025, Disney Jr. renewed the series for a fifth season, and for a sixth season five months later.
+Disney Jr. further renewed the series for a fourth season on June 13, 2023, a fifth season on February 27, 2025, a sixth season five months later on June 7, and a seventh season during the Celebrate 65 Years of Marvel's Spider-Man! panel at D23: The Ultimate Disney Fan Event in Anaheim, California on August 15, 2026.

+With its preemptive sixth and seventh season renewals, Spidey and His Amazing Friends is slated to jointly become Disney Jr. and Marvel's longest running animated series by episode count, surpassing Doc McStuffins (136 episodes) and Disney XD's Avengers Assemble (127 episodes) with five seasons each.
+It is also the second Marvel television series overall to be renewed for seven seasons after ABC's Agents of S.H.I.E.L.D., as well as the second series within any of Disney's core branded networks (and the first for both its animated catalog and Disney Jr.) to reach this milestone after Disney Channel's Bunk'd.

 Music

 Patrick Stump of the pop punk rock band Fall Out Boy wrote, composed, and performed the theme song for the series.
 A longtime Marvel fan, he used themes from previous Spider-Man media as inspiration.

 The first 68 episodes also used an instrumental for the opening theme, but for episode 69 onwards, the ending theme is "Do the Spidey", which was written by Stump and series story writer Harrison Willcox, and performed by Stump.